 Getting Started: Considerations for the Medicinal Garden

-To determine who big your medicinal garden will be, you need to know what plants you wish to grow in it.
+To determine how big your medicinal garden will be, you need to know what plants you wish to grow in it.
 Most herbs do not take much room but may eventually need more space than you thought as they grow older.

 Another consideration to keep in mind when choosing what to grow will be what you will actually use.
 If you don’t like chamomile, for example, or have allergies to a certain plant you won’t include those.

 On the other hand, if you use a lot of something like peppermint already and plan on using it medicinally also, you may want to allow more ample room to accommodate the increasing amounts you may be using.